Policy for Schedule Requests & Withdrawals

 A team’s trained Challenge Appraiser must have appraised at both the Sub-state and State tournaments for that team to compete at the Destination Imagination® Global Finals (if the team qualifies).
 The trained Iowa Appraisers will NOT be required to appraise at Global Finals.

-If a team has only one Team Manager, he or she may not also be the team’s Appraiser as teams are not allowed to be at Tournament without adult supervision.
+If a team has only one Team Manager, he or she may not also be the team’s Appraiser or Volunteer since teams are not allowed to be at Tournament without adult supervision.

 Related Appraisers may not serve on the same Appraisal team together.